azagniotov/stubby4j/README.md

 ```bash
 $ docker build --build-arg REVISION=v7.5.2 --rm --no-cache -t stubby4j:7.5.2 .
 ```

+**Please note**:, in order to build a JDK 21 Docker image, the REVISION must be `latest`.
+The JDK 21 is not supported in prior releases of stubby4j

 Refer to [https://hub.docker.com/r/azagniotov/stubby4j](https://hub.docker.com/r/azagniotov/stubby4j) README `How to use this image` section regarding how to use the built image